 We base the love of our clothing on a lot of different categories; quality, price, origin.
 How about pronunciation difficulty?
 We’ve gone through years and years of ogling over brands we have no idea how to pronounce.
 And you know who’s to blame?
 The internet and rappers.

-We see the name on our favorite websites, fuck up the pronunciation in our heads and move on with our happy #menswear-filled lives.
-And then, rappers make it even worse by giving their own interpretation of the brand name's pronunciation, often in jest or to keep their rhyme scheme tight.
-So before you buy your next piece of clothing, make sure you can say it correctly to that store manager helping you out before you completely embarass yourself.
+We see the name on our favorite websites, fuck up the pronunciation in our heads and move on with our lives.
+And then, rappers make it even worse by giving their own interpretation of the brand name’s pronunciation, often in jest or to keep their rhyme scheme tight.
+So before you buy your next piece of clothing, make sure you can say it correctly to that store manager helping you out before you completely embarrass yourself.

 Aimé Leon Dore

-Pronunciation: Ay-may Lee-on Door
+Pronunciation: Eh-may Lee-on Door

 First of all, what does Aimé Leon Dore even mean?
 According to an END interview with Aimé Leon Dore’s founder Teddy Santis, the name of the brand was originally supposed to be Aimé–the French word for “love.”
 But because “Aimé” was already trademarked, Santis added Leon Dore.
 “Leon” translates into Lion, his father’s childhood nickname.
 “Dore” is the last syllable of “Theodore,” Santis’ birth name.
 Although none of this information will help when it comes to pronouncing it correctly, it’s nice to know the brand’s name isn’t just a bunch of French words mashed together.